 Sure, our ancestors didn’t have online parenting classes on breastfeeding, sleeping, or eating to turn to and they figured it out.
 But we do have support available at our fingertips, and there’s no reason not to arm yourself with knowledge.
 There are tools to take some of the guesswork out of parenting.
 Take advantage and turn to those experts.

 While you can search for free content online—and there is plenty of that—these courses expertly pull together all of the info you need and present it in a cohesive way that you can put into practice.
 Also, with many featuring videos, you can see the work in action.

-So while there isn’t a literal handbook on parenting, thankfully there are online resources that can guide you through the wild journey of parenting.
+So while there isn’t a literal handbook on parenting, thankfully there are plenty of online parenting classes that can guide you through this wild journey.

-Here are seven parenting courses you can take online right now.
+Here are seven online parenting classes you can take right now.